Going into 2023, YouTube Shorts monetization is offering huge income potential to creators.

 For video creators, Shorts has been offering one main income opportunity so far: The YouTube Shorts Fund, which paid out $100M to creators in 2021 and 2022.
 Depending on engagement on their Shorts, creators could see bonuses anywhere between $100 and $10,000.

 Moving into 2023, though, YouTube Shorts monetization is changing.
-YouTube is tweaking its Partner Program and shifting to revenue sharing for Shorts.
+YouTube is not just tweaking the Shorts algorithm, but also its Partner Program, and will soon shift to revenue sharing for Shorts.

 Here’s all you need to know.

 Joining the Partner Program With Shorts